deanturpin/modern/readme.md

   // Lambda expressions
   // ------------------

-  // Think function pointers but a much friendlier implementation const auto printer = []() { std::cout << "I am a first class citizen\n"; };
+  // Think function pointers but a much friendlier implementation.
+Call like a
+  // regular function or pass them as a parameter. const auto printer = []() { std::cout << "I am a first class citizen\n"; };

-  // Call like a regular function or pass them as a parameter printer();
+  printer();

   // You can also define them *in place* so you don't have to go hunting for
+  // the implementation like you might if you passed a function name.
+Here's
-  // the implementation.
-Here's another new for-loop variation too.
-Note the
+  // another new for-loop variation too.
+Note the use of the cbegin routine
-  // use of the cbegin routine rather than the method. const std::vector<double> d{0.0, 0.1, 0.2};
+  // rather than the method.
+  const std::vector<double> d{0.0, 0.1, 0.2};
   std::for_each(std::cbegin(d), std::cend(d),
                 [](const auto &i) { std::cout << i << '\n'; });